Welcome to ClearView Baptist Church

 Section 3.
 Fiscal Year

-The financial year of the church shall begin on October 1 and end on September 30, unless circumstances dictate otherwise.
+The financial year of the Church shall begin on October 1 and end on September 30, unless circumstances dictate otherwise.

 VIII.
-DISSOLUTIOn
+DISSOLUTION

 READ THE BAPTIST FAITH AND MESSAGE (2000) FOR A MORE DETAILED EXPLANATION OF THE BIBLICAL BELIEFS OF OUR CHURCH AND SOUTHERN BAPTISTS.